 Roll up the car windows

 Roll up the windows on diesel.
 Some people love the smell, others despise it.
 If you’re behind a truck or diesel-driven vehicle your nose will tell you, especially if they don’t have Def in the line.
-Short-term exposure to diesel can cause people to feel dizzy, get a headache, or have irritation in the eye, nose, and throat.
+Short-term exposure to diesel can cause people to feel dizzy, get a headache, or have irritation in the eyes, nose, and throat.
 Long-term exposure can result in cardiovascular and respiratory disease including lung cancer.

 Eat for your lung health

-your lungs?
+Eat lung-healthy foods.
+Foods for your lungs?
 For healthy lungs you’re going to want to eat:

 Bananas.
 These rich in potassium fruits help the lungs contract and expand, hence preventing breathing problems.